openvswitch/ovs/Documentation/intro/install/general.rst

 - Shared libraries compatible with those used for the build.

 - On Linux, if you want to use the kernel-based datapath (which is the most common use case), then a kernel with a compatible kernel module.
-This can be a kernel module built with Open vSwitch (e.g. in the previous step), or the kernel module that accompanies Linux 3.3 and later.
-Open vSwitch features and performance can vary based on the module and the kernel.
+The kernel module is distributed with the upstream Linux kernel 3.3 and later.
+Open vSwitch features and performance can vary based on the kernel version.
   Refer to :doc:`/faq/releases` for more information.

 - For optional support of ingress policing on Linux, the "tc" program from iproute2 (part of all major distributions and available at